JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/object/copy_object_data.rst

 Description
 -----------
-This node copy the data of one object to another.
+This node copies the data of one object to another.
 (They become linked)

 .. image:: images/copy_object_data_node.png
    :width: 160pt